tilburgsciencehub/website/content/topics/Collect-store/data-collection/surveys/qualtrics-exporting-data.md

 ## R

 The [qualtRics](https://cran.r-project.org/web/packages/qualtRics/vignettes/qualtRics.html) R package is designed to facilitate the retrieval of survey data through the Qualtrics API with the goal of streamlining the preprocessing required for the analysis of these surveys.

 This package offers an alternative to manually downloading surveys from Qualtrics and then importing them into R. Moreover, it allows to update your dataset in real time without having to download an updated version and upload it again into R.

 The following points will guide you to successfully importing your survey data into R by using the Qualtrics API:

 1. Log in to your Qualtrics profile and navigate to `Account` `Settings` > `Qualtrics` `IDs`.
 Your instituion must support API access, and you should ensure that the API is enabled for your account.
+If you're unsure, get in touch with your research support team.

-2. Within `Qualtrics` `IDs`, you are going to need your `API` `Token` (click `generate` `token` if you don't have one), `Datacenter` `ID`, and `Survey` `ID`.
+2. Within `Qualtrics IDs`, you are going to need your `API Token` (click geneate token if you don't have one), `Datacenter ID`, and `Survey ID`.

-3. Open/Install [RStudio](https://posit.co/download/rstudio-desktop/) and follow the code snippets below.
+3. Open [RStudio](https://posit.co/download/rstudio-desktop/) and follow the code snippets below.